home-assistant-tutorials/10.toggle-card-typescript/README.md

     let content: ReturnType<typeof html>;
 ```

+I observe that interfaces on the level of *TypeScript* are imported the same way
+as classes on the level of *JavaScript*.
+Without being experienced in
+*TypeScript* the sources become confusing to read.
+I can't simply distinguish
+the one level from the other. *TypeScript* looks confusing and bloated from this
+perspective.

 ### `private`

 Another feature of *TypeScript* is to declare elements of a class as `private`.